sttk/errs-java/README.md

 ### Exc instantiation and identification of a reason

-The following code instantiate a `Exc` and throws it.
+The following code instantiates an `Exc` and throws it.

 ```java
 package sample;